MosesPWalker/SimpleSpeedDirectHUD/README.md

 Simple Speed Direct & HUD provides non-real-time data, which may not always be accurate or up-to-date. the App Developer ("AD") disclaims any warranty regarding the reliability of this information.

-To provide location-based features, Simple Speed Direct & HUD uses GPS and other device data.
+To provide location-based features, Simple Speed Direct & HUD uses iPhone GPS functionality and data.
 None of this data is intended for use beyond the app and is not shared.

 We do not guarantee that Simple Speed Direct & HUD will meet your specific needs or be free of defects.